Skip to content

 • Transaction Control: Requires manual management (disabled by default)

-• Execution Results: Returns batch processing results for business logic to determine success or failure
+• Execution Result: Returns batch processing results for business logic to determine success or failure

 • Data Writing: Depends on whether the code correctly executes flushStatements